Approaching ADHD the Functional Medicine way

 Detoxify.
 An overload of heavy metals in children who are genetically susceptible to their effects is one of the root causes of ADHD and broken brains.
 Each person responds differently to toxins.
 Some are great detoxifiers; others, like those with ADHD, are often not.(8) Problems with methylation, B6 metabolism and associated pathways can cause detox pathways to be impaired an increase the accumulation of heavy metals.

 Address sleep hygiene.
 Improving sleep hygiene can play a role in managing ADHD symptoms.
 Insomnia is a common symptom in those diagnosed with ADHD, as the hyperactive component can make it hard to settle down and rest.
 Behavioural sleep intervention has been shown in clinical trials to improve sleep patterns, which in turn also helped improve hyperactivity, focus, and other symptoms of ADHD.(9)

 Incorporate physical exercise.
 Emerging evidence shows that physical exercise, yoga, sports and time spent in nature can benefit children with ADHD.

 Herbal medicine.
 Herbal medicines can help calm the nervous system and address restlessness, anxiety, and irritability associated with ADHD.
 Bacopa monnieri and Ginseng are just a couple examples of beneficial botanical medicines that a Functional Medicine health practitioner can prescribe for you.
 (10)

 ADHD is a complex disorder impacted by numerous genetic, neurological, nutritional, and environmental factors.
 Whole-person functional medicine strategies can offer patients, adults and children alike, many benefits.

-If you would like to find out more about how we can help you or your child, get in touch with us by phone, through the website or the contact form below.
+If you would like to find out more, get in touch with us by phone, through the website or the contact form below.